nbrito/research/inception/README.md

 Every time any new vulnerability comes out we should be ready to understand it, in order to perform its exploitation or even to build defenses.
 [Reverse engineering](https://en.wikipedia.org/wiki/Reverse_engineering) is one of the most powerful approaches.

-Many talks have been done in the last years, as well as too many useless information has been given by security community:
+Many talks have been done in the last years, as well as too many useless information has been given by security community.
+This [talk](https://github.com/nbrito/talks/blob/master/2016/ibm-systems/nbrito-inception.pdf) shares some tips and trick learned during real vulnerability [reverse engineering](https://en.wikipedia.org/wiki/Reverse_engineering) process, such as:
-* Some talks have addressed particular frameworks, specific tools and a few libraries.
-* No practical demonstration and/or tips and tricks regarding vulnerabilities, leaving the **black magic** hidden to the audience.

-This [talk](https://github.com/nbrito/talks/blob/master/2016/ibm-systems/nbrito-inception.pdf) shares some tips and trick learned during real vulnerability reversing process, such as:
 * Gathering information about the vulnerability.
 * Understand the weakness type.
 * Preparing the vulnerable ecosystem.